-Nanny – Care for our family’s one-and-a-half year-old toddler and her lively and lovable seven-year-old sister.
+Nanny – Care for our family’s active two-and-a-half year-old toddler and her lively eight-year-old sister.

-Office - Public and staff relations, accounting, registration, telephone and computer.
+Office - Public and staff relations, communications, accounting, registration, telephone and computer.

 Drivers - Transport clientele in vans and busses.
 (Driving combines with other main jobs.)